- Official Game Rules

 If your team cannot make a game, advise the club manager as soon as possible.
-Remember that if you do not come to play, you are also depriving another team from the opportunity to play.
+Remember that if you do not come to play, you are also depriving another team who has paid to curl the opportunity to play.

 If you are unable to make a game, advise your skip ahead of time and arrange for a spare.
 There is a spare list posted at the club.

 Be prepared to step on the ice at the designated time.